Class of 2026

 What skills come naturally to me?

-Which of the 18 UAC identified industries appeal (or don’t!)?
+Which of the 18 UAC-identified industries appeal to me… or don’t?

-You have to move… in any direction…in order to course assess and correct.
+You have to move, in any direction, in order to course-correct and find your way.

 So move.